 If you do not contact STEP about the delay or cancelation, and the vehicle leaves after the five (5) minute waiting period, you will be considered a “NO-SHOW,” and your ride will be canceled.
-RIVER VALLEY TRANSIT PLUS does not guarantee that “NO-SHOWS” will be rescheduled.
+RVTA Plus does not guarantee that “NO-SHOWS” will be rescheduled.

 9. “No Show” Policy

 A “No Show” occurs when an individual does not board the vehicle within five minutes of the vehicle’s arrival within the 30-minute pick-up window.
 River Valley Transit Plus service is delivered by STEP, Inc. STEP’s No-Show Policy is: